 Some parents, including former Pittsburgh Steelers linebacker James Harrison, have gone so far as to take participation trophies away from their children.

-Of course, this issue extends far beyond youth athletics.
+For many, this issue extends far beyond youth athletics.

-A Case in Favor of Participation Trophies
+The Defense of Participation Trophies

 What Psychology Says About Participation Trophies